-The published version of the Limited Enthusiasm Model was not designed to handle this situation – my interest at that time was modelling revival not decline!
+The published version of the Limited Enthusiasm Model was not designed to handle churches with birth and death rates different to society.
+My interest at that time was modelling revival, not decline!
 So I am busy revising the model.
 But it does mean the C of E is even further below the extinction threshold as it needs to produce even more conversions to make up for its higher death rate and lower biological transmission.

 5. Contact with Outside Community

 More telling is that the C of E is now too small to contact all the UK population.
 There are communities, especially rural ones, with no parish churches at all.
-Additionally there is some evidence that the majority of parishes do not engage in any widespread form of evangelism or witness.
-What takes place only touches a small part of the wider community .
+Additionally, there is some evidence that most parishes do not engage in any widespread form of evangelism or witness.
+What occurs only touches a small part of the wider community .

 Again I need to revise my models to include the growth of secular, hostile and disconnected communities.
-But, however it is modelled, it will put the C of E even further below the extinction threshold.
+But, whatever way it is modelled, it will put the C of E even further below the extinction threshold.

-But as I said, my models were born in the need to understand revival.
-Ultimately there is no hope of sustained growth for any church unless it has a God given revival, an outpouring of the Holy Spirit.
+But as I said, my models were born with the need to understand revival.
+Ultimately, there is no hope of sustained growth for any church unless it has a God-given revival, an outpouring of the Holy Spirit.
 The challenge I leave to any reading this blog is not what you will do to tackle church decline, but will you take revival seriously?
-Will you prayer for revival?
+Will you pray for revival?
 Will you convince other Christians of the need for revival?
-Will you go on praying for the Holy Spirit to come until you are an enthusiast, the type of revived Christian who will sacrifice all to proclaim the gospel, and make converts and disciples for Jesus?
+Will you go on praying for the Holy Spirit to come until you are an enthusiast, the type of revived Christian who will sacrifice all to proclaim the gospel and make converts and disciples for Jesus?
 Our optimism is in the promises, purpose and power of Jesus Christ!

 The Decline of the Church of England, Church Growth Modelling Blog, October 2013

-Take a random sample of parishes and it is likely you will find an absence of any sort of evangelism course such as Alpha, Christianity Explored, Start and the like.
-Likewise community engagement projects are either small scale or absent.
+Take a random sample of parishes, and you will likely find an absence of any sort of evangelism courses such as Alpha, Christianity Explored, Start and the like.
+Likewise, community engagement projects are either small-scale or absent.